The Best Beaches of Algarve Portugal

 Alvor Beach

-There are a lot of beautiful beaches in Algarve, and one of these is Alvor Beach.
-It’s a good spot to be in for those who want a more spacious sand-and-sea combo.
-Praia de Alvor Beach is composed of a vast expanse of fine white sands that form part of a bay.
+Alvor Beach is a great spot for those who want a more spacious sand-and-sea combo.
+Alvor Beach has a vast expanse of fine white sand that form part of a bay.
 Its waters are attractive to surfers, especially beginners, since the waves are not too tall.
+There are plenty of restaurants and bars that surround the area selling seafood and fresh fish.
+There are also lots of watersports activities such as snorkeling, diving, swimming, and sailing.
+You can also rent a sunbeds and umbrellas here as well.

 Carvoeiro Beach